-Tactu listens for 10 seconds, then writes a clinical note your doctor can act on — NRS score, body locations, contributing factors, all in your own words.
+Tactu listens, then writes a clinical note your doctor can act on — severity, locations, triggers, all in your own words.
+Pain, gut, skin, or seizures.
 Pocketable.
 Private.
-Built for chronic pain.

-Built on the McGill Pain Questionnaire lexicon with GPT-4o clinical translation.
-Correlates your pain with sleep, steps, weather, and medications — automatically.
+GPT-4o clinical translation, with the McGill Pain lexicon for pain scoring.
+Correlates your symptoms with food, sleep, steps, weather, and medications — automatically.
 Designed to make you heard at every appointment.

 Everything the AI extracted is editable before save — pain score, body locations (10 regions), contributing factors (8 tags), the note itself.
 You're always in control.